dgaitan/OmniPress/README.md

 $ sail artisan kinja:sync-permissions
 ```

-And then goes to the browser to http://locaslhost:3030 and login with your @kindhumans.com email.
+And then goes to the browser to http://locaslhost:8000 and login with your @kindhumans.com email or register into the app going to `http://localhost:8000/regiser` (be sure of have `ACTIVATE_TRADITIONAL_REGISTRATION` en var to `true`).
 You should be able to login to the admin and then you'll need to give super admin permissions
 to yourself.
 So, to do this please go back to  your terminal and run:

 ```bash